Jitendarmahara/videoapp/README.md

 # videoapp
-this code can have some bugs for two diffrent connections
+this code can have some bugs for two diffrent connections  work great for same connection